Theatre of NOTE

-Early History
+Early history

-NOTE was founded in 1981 by Kevin Carr, along with Kitty Felde, Marc Gordon, Melanie MacQueen, Heather Carr, & Ted Parks as a forum for original one-act plays (N.O.T.E. stood for “New One-Act Theatre Ensemble”), and to provide an environment for new playwrights.
-In 1982, following a season at the Attic Theatre, NOTE opened a black-box theatre in downtown Los Angeles, where productions such as Dennis G. Turner's The White Pages and Kitty Felde's Man With No Shadow were performed.
+NOTE was founded in 1981 by Kevin Carr, along with Kitty Felde, Marc Gordon, Melanie MacQueen, Heather Carr, and Ted Parks, as a forum for original one-act plays (N.O.T.E. stood for "New One-Act Theatre Ensemble"), and to provide an environment for new playwrights.
+In 1982, following a season in the Attic Theatre, NOTE opened a black-box theatre in Downtown Los Angeles, where productions such as Dennis G. Turner's The White Pages and Kitty Felde's Man With No Shadow were performed.
 Shurtleff Twice Over, an evening of Michael Shurtleff one-acts, included the actress Anjelica Huston in a role.
 Extensive renovations to the space were carried out in 1985.

 In 1986, Janis Hashe became artistic director.
-During her tenure, NOTE produced premieres of Christi Taylor-Jones’ A Horse of a Different Color and Marc Mantell's Apartments.
+During her tenure, NOTE produced premieres of Christi Taylor-Jones's A Horse of a Different Color and Marc Mantell's Apartments.
 Leaving downtown in 1987, NOTE co-produced Dyeing and Other Comedies with Camelot Productions at the Skylight Theatre in Los Feliz.
 As part of the 1987 Los Angeles Fringe Festival, NOTE produced Roger Gillis's All Talk and Jeff Sheppard's 2000 Fish at the Powerhouse Theatre in Santa Monica.
 Also produced at the Powerhouse was DJ Carlile's Carved in the Fog.
 Ms. Hashe was elected to NOTE's board of directors in 1993.
 Joseph Megel became artistic director in 1988, and NOTE co-produced deaf performing artist and mime Peter Cook's The Flying Words Project with Friends and Artists Theatre (FATE) in Los Feliz.
 A number of other shows were also presented at FATE, including the premiere of Grubb Graebner's Arroyo Repo and also Cheryl Slean's Palmdale, developed at NOTE's Playwright's Workshop.
 In 1987, Walter Koenig directed his original one-act play The Secret Life of Lily Langtree, with his wife Judy Leavitt directing her two one-acts, #1 Tech Night: Hands on Demo and #3 Encore: Long Distance Lady, all under the umbrella title Public Moments.

 In 1989, Doug Burch designed NOTE's theatre at 1705 N. Kenmore Avenue in Hollywood.
 In 1990, NOTE re-organized into an ensemble-managed company, electing a five-member Artistic and Management Boards.
-Early seasons in the Kenmore Avenue space included the productions of Paul Selig's Moon City, Leon Martell's Feed Them Dogs, Cheryl Slean's Swap Night, and John O’Keefe's Mimzibim!
-Jon Tolins premiered his play Man That Got Away and directed Grubb Graebner's Wanted before taking his Twilight of the Gold’s to Broadway.
+Early seasons in the Kenmore Avenue space included the productions of Paul Selig's Moon City, Leon Martell's Feed Them Dogs, Cheryl Slean's Swap Night, and John O'Keefe's Mimzibim!
+Jon Tolins premiered his play Man That Got Away and directed Grubb Graebner's Wanted before taking his Twilight of the Gold's to Broadway.
 NOTE received serious critical acclaim for its ‘91–92 season, garnering numerous Drama-Logue Awards and LA Weekly Theatre Awards and Award nominations.